Economy of London: Construction

 London was named the city with the best real estate investment opportunities for foreign investors in 2014.
 Office development was at a four-year high in 2013 with 9.7 million sq ft across 71 schemes under construction.

 A multibillion-pound 10-year construction programme has begun in Nine Elms on the South Bank of the river Thames in central London.
 This will develop the area from a semi-derelict, light industrial zone into a modern residential and business district.
 The programme includes regeneration of Battersea Power Station, construction of new embassies for the United States and the Netherlands, and regeneration of New Covent Garden Market which is the largest fresh produce market in the UK.
-Transport improvement plans include two new Northern line tube stations, riverbus piers, new bus services and a network of cycle lanes and footpaths.
+Transport improvement plans include two new Northern line tube stations, River Bus piers, new bus services and a network of cycle lanes and footpaths.
 A new bridge across the river Thames will link Nine Elms to Pimlico on the opposite bank.
 Around 25,000 permanent jobs will be created once the new buildings are occupied and around 16,000 new homes.

 Other large construction projects include Kings Cross Central and Paddington Waterside.
 In 2014, the government identified 20 new housing zones across London, and in February 2015 the development of the first nine zones was approved, which will create 28,000 new homes by 2025 from £260m of investment.

+Education

+London is a leading global educational centre, with one of the largest populations of overseas students of any city in the world.
+The federal University of London has over 120,000 students, making it the largest contact teaching university in the United Kingdom and one of the largest universities in Europe.
+It comprises 19 colleges and 12 institutes.
+The largest and most well-known University of London colleges include University College London, King's College London, Birkbeck, Queen Mary, the London School of Economics and Political Science, Royal Holloway, Goldsmiths, City, and the Institute of Education.

+Imperial College London, King's College London, LSE, Barts and UCL are leading centres of research and stand alongside MIT, Berkeley, Princeton, Johns Hopkins, Columbia and other US universities in terms of international reputation.

+Most of the leading learned societies of the world are based in London.
+The Royal Institution is a historic and important repository and proponent of the acquisition of scientific knowledge through research and study.
+London is Europe's leading centre for arts education.